 [Editorial Policy] The purpose of the KOMORI COPORATION INTEGRATED REPORT 2021 is to disclose both financial and non-financial information that shows the Komori Group's efforts to create value over the medium-to-long term to all stakeholders, including shareholders and investors.
 The "International Integrated Reporting Framework" issued by the International Integrated Reporting Council (IIRC) and the "Guidance for Integrated Corporate Disclosure and Company-Investor Dialogue for Collaborative Value Creation" issued by the Ministry of Economy, Trade and Industry were used as guides in editing this Report.

-[Target Readers] All stakeholders involved in the Komori Group subsidiaries (all of which are subject to consolidated accounting).
+[Target Readers] All stakeholders involved in the Komori Group [Period covered by The Report primarily covers the fiscal year ended March 31, 2021 (April 2020 to March 2021) and includes information before and/or after the said period as well. the Report] [Scope of the Report] The Report covers the Komori Group, which consists of KOMORI CORPORATION and its 25 subsidiaries (all of which are subject to consolidated accounting).
 "Komori", "our company" and "we" refer to KOMORI CORPORATION, and the "Komori Group" and " [Notation of our group" refer to the Komori Group including the consolidated subsidiaries.
-Company Name]
+Company Name] [Date of Publication] October 2021